libressl/portable/README.md

 ## Steps that apply to all builds ##

-Once you have a source tree using git or by downloading from an OpenBSD mirror, run these commands to build and install the package on most systems:
+Once you have a source tree, either by downloaded using git and having run the autogen.sh script above, or by downloading a release distribution from an OpenBSD mirror, run these commands to build and install the package on most
+systems:

 ```sh
 ./configure   # see ./configure --help for configuration options